kamsar/kamsar.github.io/source/_posts/2015-10-02-Unicorn-Introducing-Transparent-Sync.md

 categories: Unicorn
 ---

-A couple years ago [Alex Shyba](https://twitter.com/alexshyba) told me about an idea he had: what if we used a data provider to map serialized items directly into the content tree, bypassing the database?
-This idea sounded pretty amazing, and I went nuts and [wrote a prototype](https://github.com/kamsar/Rhino) that did exactly that.
+A couple years ago [Alex Shyba](https://twitter.com/alexshyba) told me about an idea he had: what if we used a data provider to map serialized items directly into the content tree, bypassing the database and eliminating the need to sync?
+I was like

+{% asset_img dramatic.gif "ermahgerd!" %}

+I went nuts and [wrote a prototype](https://github.com/kamsar/Rhino) that did exactly that.

 The prototype, nicknamed Rhino because it has a prominent horn like [certain other mythical beasts](https://en.wikipedia.org/wiki/Unicorn), actually worked fairly well.
 Unfortunately there are two hard problems in computer science: naming, cache invalidation, and off by one errors.
 Cache invalidation, specifically using the `FileSystemWatcher` to observe file changes by source control, was unreliable.
 Because of how core serialization is to Sitecore development practice, unreliability is not acceptable.
 Reluctantly, I shelved Rhino and worked on Unicorn 2 instead.